baychub/cb-gsg/Getting-Started.md

 This document assumes an edge computer running Ubuntu 18.04, which is preinstalled on the RDK, but other Linux distributions compatible with JRE 8+ should also be compatible with RSP.
 The steps here enable a quick installation with the RSP Installer software.
 (Alternatively, you can [install manually](https://github.com/baychub/cb-gsg/blob/master/Manual-Install-Linux.md) or [install with Docker](https://github.com/intel/rsp-sw-toolkit-installer/).)

 ### Clone RSP Installer repository
-1. Open a terminal window on the edge eomputer.
+1. Open a terminal window on the edge computer.
 2. Run these commands to clone the RSP Installer repository in a new directory:
 ```
 #-- create expected directories for the use case examples and documentation